 The ribbon clasps can be slipped onto the free end of the ribbon cable, or the ribbon cable can be shaped into a shallow curve and popped into the clasp.
 Use multiple ribbon clasps along the lamp gooseneck as desired.

-Used with Octopi, my preference is for the picam to be located below the lamp.
-This inverts the image from the picam.
+My preference is for the picam to be located below the lamp in order to provide the best view under the hot end.
+Used with Octopi, this inverts the image from the picam.
 This can be corrected by adding a rotation parameter to the camera_raspi_options in file /boot/octopi.txt.
 For an inverted image, the parameter added would be '-rot 180'.